-The A Level specification is taught by very experienced teachers: two of them are native French speakers and all have a great deal of experience and success at teaching A Level, Speaking skills are practised in class and during the conversational classes with the French Assistant.
-You may also have the opportunity to visit or be offered work experience in France.
+The A Level specification is taught by very experienced teachers: two of them are native French speakers and all have a great deal of experience and success at teaching A Level.

 What is expected from French students?

 A willingness to learn and practise and a desire to achieve the highest grades.
 Where other subjects are concerned, French fits in with almost anything, whether science or arts based.